-Make time for YOU.
-At The Yoga Garage we encourage you to make your yoga time, YOU time.
-It is an opportunity to leave your cares outside the yoga room - or sweat them out and forget them when you leave.
-We want you to simply focus on the moment when you're in the room, changing your life one drop of sweat at a time, so you can leave refreshed and better prepared make ripples of peace in your families and communities.
+Make time for YOU: The Yoga Garage encourages you to make your yoga time, YOU time.
+It is an opportunity to leave your cares outside the yoga room – or sweat them out and forget them when you leave.
+We want you to simply focus on the moment when you’re in the room, changing your life one drop of sweat at a time, so you can leave refreshed and better prepared make ripples of peace in your families and communities.

 Rehydrate: One of the most important things your body will need after class is hydration.
 Hopefully, you came to class well hydrated, but even after up to 90 minutes of sweating and detoxing, your body will need more water.